subvertnormality/mosaic/README.md

 ### Install

-To install, simply run `;install https://github.com/subvertnormality/mosaic` in maiden.
+Install using the Norns community catalogue or simply run `;install https://github.com/subvertnormality/mosaic` in maiden.

+Note: please remove alpha or beta versions of Mosaic if installed, including the data/mosaic

 ### Setup